bluefruit/it-exercise/README.md

 The Bluefruit finance department need to know how many people have worked on specific projects so they can check they are billing clients the correct amount.

 You have been tasked with writing a script that will be run at the end of every week to process and transfer the timesheet records to the accounting system.
-You do not need to implementing the scheduling to run the script.
+You do not need to implement the scheduling to run the script.

 ## Process